-The need for teachers with M.A.s in TESOL is not only state- and nation-wide but also international.
+The need for teachers with M.A. degrees in TESOL is not only state- and nation-wide but also international.
 As the TESOL field has professionalized and internationalized in the last 50 years so has the need for well-educated TESOL professionals.
 Today, few institutions abroad are advertising and hiring English teachers without a TESOL background even if they are native speakers of English.

 See Appendix 2: Summary of Indiana Department of Workforce Development and/or US Dept. of Labor Data iv.
-National, State or Regional Studies v.
-Surveys of Employers or Students and Analyses of Job Posting
+National, State or Regional Studies